arun-48/restaurant-website/README.md

 # restaurant-website
-A restaurant website built using HTML, CSS, and JavaScript for desktop screens.
+A desktop-only restaurant website built using HTML, CSS, and JavaScript with interactive features.